-Providing your customers an option to edit the order details on the checkout page itself will help save their time.
+Providing your customers an option to edit the order details on the checkout page itself will help save them time.

 On the contrary, if there is no such option to edit the order details and your customers have to go back to the cart page in order to make the required changes, they may decide to quit the website and do it sometime later.
 But the sad truth is that they may not return back ever on your website again, leaving their order abandoned.

 You must ask your website builder to provide the editing option on the checkout page of your online store.

 Not all users may like to signup with your website in order to place their order.
 So, if your e-commerce store has a mandatory registration system, you may be losing a lot of sales & customers.

 Various studies & research have shown that mandatory signup is one of the major reasons for the high order abandonment rate in any e-commerce store.